-Upper-Division Application Deadlines.
-April 11, 1997.
+lines.
+April 15, 1998.
 Portfolio and application documents are due in the school office by 5:00 P.M.

-June 6, 1997.
-If the spring 1997 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 6.
+June 5, 1998.
+If the spring 1998 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 5.
 These transcripts may be unofficial copies.
 A second set of official transcripts must be sent to the university Undergraduate Admissions office.
 Application is not complete until the university receives official transcripts for transfer course work.

-For those transfer students whose academic term ends in June rather than May, this deadline may be extended upon the written request of the applicant
+For those transfer students whose academic term ends in June rather than May, this deadline may be extended upon the written request of the applicant.

-July 1, 1997.
+July 1, 1998.
 Acceptance notices are mailed no later than July 1.